imrafaelmerino/java-fun/docs/README.md

 leave the functions passed in as arguments with no implementation for brevity reasons (go to the [project page](https://imrafaelmerino.github.io/json-values/) for further details)

-If you consider this library concise, declarative, and elegant, you can let me know by starring it.
-If not, much better, it means json-values can get better, your feedback we'll be more than welcoming.
 ```
 json.mapKeys(toSneakeCase)